tararoys/dense-mouse-grid/dense_mouse_grid/README.md

 This is the "dense mouse grid".
 It fills the screen with fields that can be reached with two letters and a number.

 To use this, put the folder dense_mouse_grid anywhere in the talon user directory.
+This assumes that 1. you have Talon installed, and 2. you are using the knausj talon repository detailed in the [installation instructions here](https://talonvoice.com/docs/index.html#getting-started)

 ![image](https://user-images.githubusercontent.com/1163925/130808333-219a48b3-650c-4d4c-9a99-d9909011132d.png)